How Does the Car Insurance Calculator Work in Ontario

 Does Car Insurance In Ontario Have HST

 The harmonized Sales Tax or HST was implemented in Ontario on 1st July 2010.
-There were many good and services that were tax exempt.
-Prior to this implementation, the Auto insurance premiums were exempted from the Retail Sales Tax too that was set at 8%.
+There were many goods and services that were tax-exempt.
+Prior to this implementation, the Auto insurance premiums were exempted from the Retail Sales Tax too which was set at 8%.
 Financial services such as insurance premiums were also exempted from GST or federal Goods and Service Tax.
 As per the Chartered Professional Accountants of Ontario, there is no HST applicable on car insurance in Ontario.

 How Much Is The Cost Of Car Insurance In Ontario